A step-by-step guide to help you buy or renovate old listed buildings.

 - Question or challenge the decision of the conservation officer WITHOUT well-researched reasons.

 - Change original features and historic parts of the building.
+This is absolutely forbidden for that’s the purpose behind the regulation.

 - Ignore structural problems such as damp, damage or decay, and flooding issues.
+If you fail to spot it in time, you put the structural integrity of the building at stake.

 Despite so many things that you need to be aware of, being the owner of a listed building gives a great sense of pride.
 What you have is something that not a lot of people can get their hands on in their lifetime.
+That’s why the conscientious attitude towards such a property is an absolute must.

 March 8, 2018